rvbarreto/hard_skill_test/README.md

 In order to choose a framework for a task, I usually make a brief evaluation regarding:
 - Data size and structure,
 - Objectives (Data comprehension or an answer to an isolated question),
-- Preferred framework of peers, and
+- co-workers' preferred framework, and
 - Urgency

 among other factors.

 In the context of this assignment, I have provided a solution using **Spark**, as it has been described as a desired skill for the position. **Spark** would also have been my framework of choice if these same questions were to be answered from big data - or in a project where scale is a concern.
-However, for an isolate task - like this assignment - with an small amount of data and aimed in answering just a few questions, I would have also considered writing a simpler script using **Pandas**.
+However, for an isolate task - like this assignment - with a small amount of data and aimed at answering just a few questions, I would have also considered writing a simpler script using **Pandas**.

 ## Solution Script - Pyspark